martastaporek/shopping/README.md

 - products,
 - baskets.

 For each resource there are implemented basic HTTP request method: get, post, put and delete.
-Those methods except the delete use JSON files.
+Those methods, except the delete one, use JSON files.

 ## Screenshot